 The MPSCog is a majority virtual concept and has no physical campus.
-The offices of 1.2 Structure of the MPSCog the MPSCog coordination team is situated at the Max Planck Institute for Human Cognitive and Brain Science (MPI CBS), Leipzig.
+The offices of the MPSCog coordination team is situated at the Max Planck Institute for Human Cognitive and Brain Science (MPI CBS), Leipzig.

+Administrative location

-Administrative location Max Planck School of Cognition Max Planck Institute for Human Cognitive and Brain Sciences Stephanstraße 1a 04103 Leipzig Germany
+Max Planck School of Cognition

+Max Planck Institute for Human Cognitive and Brain Sciences

+Stephanstraße 1A | 04103 Leipzig | Germany